10 Common Words To Sound Natural! 👄 English Pronunciation

 OK, here we go!
-In this English pronunciation lesson, I’ll show you how to naturally pronounce 10 of the most common English words.
-This lesson is going to help you sound natural when you speak… Like a native English speaker!
-We’ll go over:
+In this English pronunciation lesson, I’ll show you how to naturally pronounce the most common English words.
+This lesson is going to help you sound more natural & relaxed when you speak in English… Just like a native English speaker!

 Practise with me to improve your pronunciation and sound more natural when you speak English!!

 So which are these ten magic words that I’m talking about?
 These ones!

 Interestingly, these words have a few things in common.
 So firstly, they are very, very, very, common.
 In fact, these are some of the most In fact, these are some of the most common English words.
 They’re all in the top twenty words that are used in English.
 So for that reason alone, this lesson is worth paying attention to.

 But before we go on, I want to make sure that you’ve subscribed to mmmEnglish and you’ve turned on the notifications so that you know and you’ve turned on the notifications so that you know So just hit that red button down there!

 But keep watching to learn how to say these words naturally and at the end of this lesson, you’ll get to practise with me!

 So most of these words are used for grammatical reasons in English sentences.
 On their own, they don’t hold a lot of meaning.
 They’re not nouns or verbs or adjectives which are the words that help us to understand what is happening in a sentence or how it’s happening in a sentence.
 So these words are structure words not content words.
 The exception though is the ‘be’ verb here.
 It’s the only verb that we’ve got but it’s the exception.

 The other thing that these words have in common is that they all have stressed and unstressed forms when they’re spoken.
 And this is exactly what we’re going to go over in this lesson.
 Because using the unstressed forms of these words when you speak English will help you to sound more natural.